What Can I Do To Maintain My Garage Door?

 • If the door won't stay open as described above

-• A noisy door can be the result of worn springs, hinges or imbalance.
+• A noisy door can be the result of worn springs, broken hinges, cracked or damaged panels or frayed cables.

 • The auto-reverse feature is not working.
 Test it by placing a 2-by-4 flat on the garage floor and under the path of the door.
 If the door does not automatically reverse when it hits the 2-by-4, the opener must be adjusted.
 Most openers have a closing-force adjustment screw or knob on the main motor housing.